-NOMINATION EXTENSION PERIOD - HEALTH CARE, MUNICIPAL WATER, RECREATION AND PARK AND WATER REPLENISHMENT DISTRICTS

-If nomination documents for the incumbent are not filed by 5 p.m. on August 11 the nomination period shall be extended until August 16, 5 p.m. for persons other than the incumbent.

-(E. C. §§ 8024 & 10516)

-NOTE: The extension does not apply: 1. where there is no incumbent to be elected, 2. to water agency elections.
+AUG.9 (Sa) E-87 NOMINATION EXTENSION PERIOD - HEALTH CARE, MUNICIPAL WATER, RECREATION AND PARK, AND WATER REPLENISHMENT DISTRICTS AND WATER AGENCIES If nomination documents for the incumbent are not filed by 5:00 p.m. on August 8 , the nomination period shall be extended until August 13 , 5:00 p.m. for persons other than the incumbent.
+(E. C. §§ 8024 and 10516) NOTE: The extension does not apply where there is no incumbent eligible to be elected.